Construction Permits

 (1) Step 1: Retain an engineer to design the system installation, repair or upgrade.
 A list of current design engineers is available.
 The engineer will design your system based on what will be best for your needs and what the property will allow while ensuring your system will be in compliance will all applicable regulations.

-(2) Step 2: After receiving a design, you will need to retain a Clear Creek County Licensed Systems Contractor (PDF) who will be responsible for the work outlined in the engineering and permit.
+(2) Step 2: After receiving a design, you will need to retain a Clear Creek County Licensed Systems Installation Contractor who will be responsible for the work outlined in the engineering and permit.
 If you are interested in installing your own system, you may do so, however, you will need to become licensed for your project.
-For more information on Clear Creek County Licensed Systems Contractors, or how to become licensed, please email Environmental Health or call at 303-679-2428.
+To apply to become licensed in Clear Creek County, please click here.

 (3) Step 3: Apply for your permit.
-A full and complete On-site Wastewater Treatment System Application Packet must be submitted, with payment before the review of your submittal can begin.
-Applications can be submitted online, and fees can be collected over the phone.
-You may also walk in or mail in your application submittals to:
+A full and complete On-site Wastewater Treatment System Application must be submitted, with payment before the review of your submittal can begin.
+Applications and fees can be submitted online,

 Clear Creek County Environmental Health